 - Only sign up with a blog host that offers an unconditional money-back guarantee so you can test the service.

 So who are the best blog hosts?
 Let’s start the list!

-The industry consensus is that beginners should use Bluehost to start a blog.
+The industry consensus is that blogging beginners should use Bluehost to start a blog.
 After testing out their onboarding process, I agree!